 The university primarily employs its own doctoral candidates for university research projects.
 Doctoral candidates can work in school departments or in other research units.
 Private enterprises often form the second party in research projects.
 The supervising professor can give more information about research projects in the research field.

 Doctoral candidates may work on large national or international research projects which are related to their research field.
 Major funding for these projects comes from Tekes – the Finnish Funding Agency for Technology and Innovation, the Academy of Finland and the European Union.
 Usually, the accountable project leaders of national and international projects at Aalto are professors, and doctoral candidates would do well to discuss with the accountable professor about taking part in a research project.

 Grants and scholarships

 Individual Grants and Scholarships from national and international trusts and other sources make a significant source of funding for doctoral studies.
 The doctoral candidate can finance international visits and conference trips or longer periods of studies with grants.
 More information can be found from the application calls.
-See: Foundations, trusts and other sources of funding
+See: Financing doctoral studies

 Student financial aid

 If you are permanently living in Finland you might be entitled to student financial aid.
 More information at the web paged of student financial aid.